-SSWC has nine operating critique groups.
+SSWC has eight operating critique groups.
 Some of these groups are working at an optimum number of participants, however it is possible to attend the meetings as a guest to see how they operate.
 Current group members will help you establish a group if you would like to do so.
 Note that you must be a member of SSWC to participate in our critique groups.

 If you would like to attend a critique group meeting, please email the contacts listed below.
-We will line you up for the next meeting.
-Remember the meetings are the second Monday of each month.
+They will line you up for the next meeting.

 Critique groups operate in several ways.
 A typical monthly critique group meeting might involve reviewing successive parts (say two or three chapters) of several of the participant’s works.
 The authors send each participant an electronic copy of the work.
 Members then review the work for punctuation, spelling, factual information, consistency of content, plot, characterization, tension and structure.
 It isn’t all criticism.
 It is important to point out, for instance, where the writer has done a good job at dialogue, or keeping us interested, or perhaps just in the way a thought was expressed.
 Those who have had their work reviewed think that the feedback they have received is invaluable.
 The critique group is really the heart of a writing club.

 Fiction Writer’s Critique Group Number 1